DocShadrach/AudioProjectSanitizer/README.md

 3) You can reorder the files by listing them according to the position we choose, and you can catalog them within different categories:
 4) "01- DRUMS", "02- PERCUSSION", "03- BASS", "04- GUITARS", "05- KEYS, SYNTHS, FX, ETC", "06- VOCALS"

+- Works only on Windows.
+- It may be that some antiviruses detect the executable of this program as Malware.
+This is a false positive, don't worry, you can review the code or compile it on your own if you don't trust it.
 - Files must be in WAV format.
 - In the file reorder box, it is important that the folders maintain the preset order.
 - It is not necessary or mandatory to categorize the files, if they are above the categories they will be listed anyway but will not be moved to a folder.